Quartz vs Granite. Which Is Best?

 This article will discuss everything we know about quartz vs granite.
 In the end I hope you can decide which countertop material is best for you.

-Kitchen center island with granite countertops with undermount stainless steel sink.
+Center island with granite countertops & undermount stainless steel sink.
+Transitional home style.

 What Are Granite Countertops?